Treating facet joint dysfunction

 Treating facet joint issues

-For many, symptoms of a facet joint issue aren’t permanently debilitating and can be managed conservatively with the help of a physician.
+For many, symptoms of a facet joint issue aren’t permanently debilitating and can be managed conservatively with the help of a doctor.
 Common treatments for degenerative facet joints can include:

 - Stretching exercise and other physical therapy